pc-dok/N4K-Github-GCP-Bastion-Instance/README.md

 To do in Google Cloud first:

 - Create a project
+- Enable Computer API Engine / sometimes also the Cloud Ressource Manager API for your Project
 - Create a service account in IAM - Role:Owner
 - Create a key for this service account (Keys)
 - This key - is a json file - then demined, so all blanks out,can be done here: